-To authenticate react applications, this guide uses LoginRadius API, which gives react developers a more straightforward way to add user authentication to react applications.
+This guide uses LoginRadius API for authenticating React apps.
+It provides React developers with a more straightforward way to add user authentication to react apps.
 To handle a lot of authentication implementation information, LoginRadius offers a high-level API.
-Using security best practices, you can now protect your respond apps while writing less code.
+Using security best practices, now you can protect your response apps while writing less code.

 This article focuses on helping developers learn how to integrate user authentication in the React application.
-To practice the following security principles, you can improve a starter React application:
+Practice the following security principles to improve authentication on React applications:

 In the React application, we can easily and quickly add authentication by using LoginRadius.
 If you already have a customized login/registration page ready, then I'll guide you to the next step of adding authentication in react apps.